ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 string 2 is included and the one from string 1 isn't.
 For example, say if we have reached a point "G" and "H" in the two strings, these characters would not be the same.
-Hence we will check for the maximum between, "ABCDG"-"AEDF" and "ABCD"-"AEDFH", that is values just before the new characters were introduced.
+Hence we will check for the maximum between, "ABCDG"-"AEDF" and "ABCD"-"AEDFH", that is values before the new characters were introduced.
 */
 dp[i][j] = max(dp[i][j-1], dp[i-1][j])
 ```